shieldlab/shield-lab.github.io/_pages/home.md

 permalink: /
 ---

 The Neubauer Group within the [Department of Physics](https://physics.illinois.edu) at the [University of Illinois](http://illinois.edu) aims to understand the universe at its most fundamental level, including the constituents of matter and their interactions.
-We are currently searching for physics beyond the [standard model](https://en.wikipedia.org/wiki/Standard_Model) of particle physics through a detailed study of high-energy proton collisions at [CERN](https://home.cern)'s [Large Hadron Collider](https://home.cern/topics/large-hadron-collider) using the [ATLAS](http://atlasexperiment.org) detector.
+We are currently searching for physics beyond the [standard model](https://en.wikipedia.org/wiki/Standard_Model) of particle physics through a detailed study of high-energy proton-proton collisions at [CERN](https://home.cern)'s [Large Hadron Collider](https://home.cern/topics/large-hadron-collider) using the [ATLAS](http://atlasexperiment.org) detector.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->